Skip to main content

 Join a course community

-Before you start course staff help you connect with other applicants, then in the first weeks we dedicate plenty of time to meeting new people and making friends.
-In the last few years, we’ve done team building activities at our Lakeside campus, pizza and darts evenings, quiz nights and treasure hunts.
+Before you start your journey with us staff help you connect with other applicants, then in the first weeks we dedicate plenty of time to meeting new people and making friends.
+We’ve done team building activities at our Lakeside campus, pizza and darts evenings, quiz nights and treasure hunts.

 Teaching and assessment